memodb-io/drive-flow/readme.md

 ### Parallel

-`drive_events` is perfect for workflows that have many network IO that can be awaited in parallel.
+`drive_flow` is perfect for workflows that have many network IO that can be awaited in parallel.
 If two events are listened to the same group of events, then they will be triggered at the same time:

 <details>
 <summary> code snippet</summary>